Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

 - The Training Merchant (who shows up in Training) is no longer afraid of anything.
 - The door in the demolitions training hallway (in the Training mission) can now be highlighted to see the damage threshold.
 - If LDDP is not installed, there will no longer be an empty datacube in the mirrored Mission 1 UNATCO HQ map.
+- Less likely to unexpectedly learn passwords from datacubes or emails that don't intentionally include the password
 - Adjust passwords on several different computers through the game so that they no longer have overlapping "SECURITY" passwords, causing falsely learned passwords.
 - "Light a flare" bingo goal will no longer appear in Mission 9.
 There is only a chance of finding a flare in a single crate, so it is not consistent.
 - Moved a crate that spawned near the bottom of the ladder into the sewers at the Warehouse (Mission 2)